Run the Hill by guest blogger Michele Risser

 1. BJ at Tiny Island This blogger lives in Singapore.
 She has a nice style of writing.
 I go back to her blog because not only is has she become a blogger friend, she has great information on living in Singapore.
 I feel like I’m travelling without leaving my home when I visit her blog.

-2. Tana @ From Kenya with Love If you haven’t read about Tana, my friend from Junior High School, who moved to Africa from California when she was young and raised three gorgeous girls on her own, then now is your chance.
-Tana tells awesome stories of adventures in Africa that will have you cry, laugh and worry.
-You’ll love her blog.
+2. Ducks @ Counting Ducks If you haven’t read about Peter, my friend from blogging who is so creative, then now is your chance.
+Pter tells awesome stories that will have you laugh and cry, such a talented writer, so creative.
+You’ll love his blog.

 3. Michelle @ Bleeding Expresso The Godmother of blogs.
 I kiss her ring.
 Based in southern Italy, when I got the nod from Michelle my visitor hits soared.
 Her blog is FULL of useful information, wit, charm and pictures.
 She captures the spirit of Italy way better than I can.
 But best of all, she’s got a goat.
 Actually three goats.
 I’m telling you I have yet to see a cuter goat.